atolye15/checklist/checklists/testing-mobile-update.md

 - [ ] Test the application on stage environment
 We do our tests by using TestFlight on iOS and relevant APK on Android.
 Download the stage application and start testing now!

-- [ ] Test all the issues that are on Jira for current sprint
+- [ ] Test all the issues that are on Jira for the ongoing sprint

 - [ ] Test the application in general
 In some cases other parts of the apllication might have broken, even anything developed in that parts.